Wanatchapong/thai-location/README.md

-# Thailand Address (Province, District, Sub-District, Zipcode, Latitude, Longitude)
+# Thailand Address<br/>(Province, District, Sub-District, Zipcode, Latitude, Longitude)

 Combined data from /data/*.json to one file for mongodb